neonkore/Nunicode/README.md

 ## WHATS THIS

-This is Unicode encoding/decoding library.
+This is Unicode (6.3.0) library.

 What it can do:

 * Decode UTF strings into Unicode characters
 * Encode Unicode characters into UTF string
+* Validate UTF strings
+* Collate strings
+* Case map characters

+What it *CAN'T* do:

+* Unicode normal forms

 Encodings supported ATM: